-Not only do cardholders get to enjoy the superior look and feel of Curve Metal, but they can also enjoy unlimited fee-free spending abroad; and get 1% cashback from big names such as Harrods, Selfridges, and Uber.
+Cardholders get to enjoy the superior look and feel of Curve Metal and unlimited fee-free spending abroad; they get 1% cashback from big names such as Harrods, Selfridges, and Uber.

 Other benefits include gadget insurance, worldwide overseas travel insurance, and collision damage waiver insurance for car hire.